-- 3. Holds that there is no need to rule separately on the communicated complaint under Article 6 of the Convention, and declares inadmissible the remainder of the application; - 4.
+- 2. Holds that there has been a violation of Article 1 of Protocol No. 1 to the Convention; - 3.
+Holds that there is no need to rule separately on the communicated complaint under Article 6 of the Convention, and declares inadmissible the remainder of the application; - 4.
 Holds

-(a) that the respondent State is to pay the applicants, within three months, EUR 14,000 (fourteen thousand euros), to be converted into the currency of the respondent State at the rate applicable at the date of settlement, plus any tax that may be chargeable, in respect of pecuniary and non-pecuniary damage;
+(a) that the respondent State is to pay the applicants, within three months, EUR 10,800 (ten thousand eight hundred euros), to be converted into the currency of the respondent State at the rate applicable at the date of settlement, plus any tax that may be chargeable, in respect of pecuniary and non-pecuniary damage;

-(b) that from the expiry of the above-mentioned three months until settlement, simple interest shall be payable on the above amount at a rate equal to the marginal lending rate of the European Central Bank during the default period plus three percentage points;
+(b) that from the expiry of the above-mentioned three months until settlement simple interest shall be payable on the above amount at a rate equal to the marginal lending rate of the European Central Bank during the default period plus three percentage points;